 Notably, the Chinese Calendar is said to have been invented by Emperor Huang Di (the Yellow Emperor), and this calendar is considered to be accurate dating back to the Xia Dynasty, whose first ruler was the Great Yu, King of Xia.
 This calendar begins in the year Huang Di invented it, 2637 BCE.
-(The flood story associated with the Great Yu has often been compared to the Flood that occurred in the days of Noah, which is dated 2329 BCE to 2328 BCE.)
+(The flood story associated with Yao and the Great Yu of China has reasonable relevance to the Flood that occurred in the days of Noah, which is dated to 2325/2324 BCE.)

 The Islamic calendar began with Muhammad’s flight from Mecca to Medina.
 This flight is called the Hegira (Hijrah), and took place in AD 622, which is year one of the Islamic calendar.